kriptoistanbul/kripto.istanbul/README.md

 ## Deployment

 Updates to the `gh-pages` branch automatically sync the contents of the `_site` folder to the `prod` branch using a GitHub Actions workflow.
+The action copies the generated site to `prod` whenever `gh-pages` changes.